-NOTE: Pre-Nursing and Nursing students should refer to page 36 for Additional Admissions Requirements for Nursing Programs.
+NOTE: Pre-Nursing and Nursing students should refer to page 37 for Additional Admissions Requirements for Nursing Programs.

 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationship.
+This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.